bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-10.md

 Use this command to encapsulate the handling of unknown commands.

 2. Welcome text
-`Game.java` still contains
+`Game.java` still contains the welcome method, which could be implemented as a command that is executed at the start of the Game for consistency.

 2. Quitting
 The Quit functionality is also distributed - null is returned, and the Command output is in the main game loop.
 Refactor this.
+You will need to add a boolean flag to
+Player to indicate that Quit was called.